True Passion Horsemanship

 In recent years, we’ve had a push twords being more gentle with our horses, and that’s fantastic!
 Yet, we can’t choose appearing “soft” over acknowledging our horse’s true feelings.
 In my opinion, the roughest thing you can do with a horse is ignore their cries for help.
 When done right, a person can certainly ride with little equipment and with little pressure.
 However, to truly have a harmonious relationship with any animal it takes time, effort, and a whole lot of knowledge.

 To truly show softness in our riding, we have to be educated in why gear and cues are used.
-No matter how little we use or if we reward with a cookie, we’ve asking things of our horse, and if we are clueless as to what we’re asking, we might as well go back to square one!
+No matter how little we use or if we reward with a cookie, we’re asking things of our horse, and if we are clueless as to what we’re asking, might we as well go back to square one!

 02/13/2024